patriciamcphee/aboutme/pages/about.md

 Broomfield, CO <br />
 August 2011 to July 2012

 Wrote fiber optic provisioning procedures for field technicians.
+Also, wrote and edited UX microcopy and UI strings.

 ### Skills